JunyiZhou-Conny/PediatricSavior/README.md

 - **Session Storage Effect**: Another `useEffect` ensures the conversation history is either retrieved from session storage or initialized afresh when the component mounts.
 - **Chat Window Reference**: Utilizes `useRef` to reference the chat window DOM element for auto-scrolling functionalities.

-#### User Interface (TBD:save button to save existing complete/non-complete chat history into the db)
+#### User Interface (TBD: save button to save existing complete/non-complete chat history into the db)
 - **Chat Window**: Displays messages as either text or images, with visual differentiation between user and bot messages.
 - **Input Form**: Includes text input for messages, a submit button to send messages, and a reset button to clear the chat history.
 - **Loading Indicators**: Displays visual indicators during chatbot response generation and initialization, enhancing the interactive experience.